 – Dental crowns are placed over implants to close gaps from missing teeth.

 Dental crowns can be made out of a gold alloy, other metal alloys, stainless steel, all-porcelain, composite resin or zirconia.
-Dental crowns are still susceptible to fracture and marginal cavities so it is important to continue treating them as you would your natural teeth and to focus on a good daily oral hygiene
+Dental crowns are still susceptible to fracture and marginal cavities so it is important to continue treating them as you would your natural teeth and to focus on a good daily oral hygiene.

-Doctors practising General Dentistry
+Doctors practising General Dentistry in Dubai

 Team of Professionals